-Course Name B.Sc. in Forensi ic Scien ces
+Course Name B.Sc. in Forensi ic Scier ices

 Subject Code: BFS-301-21

-Subject Title: Forensic Dermatoglyphics
+Subject Title: Forensic Forensic Dermatoglyphics

 Contact Hours: L:3 T:1 P:0 Credits:6

 Examination 3

 Duration (hours)

-Objective(s): Learnir ng Objec tives: Ai fter studying this paper the students will
+Objective(s): Learnir ng Objec tives: A fter studying this paper the students will

 know-

 a.
-7. he funda amental principles on which the science of
+T he funda amental principles on which the science of

-fil fingerprinting is based.
+fil ngerprin nting is b pased.

 b.
-F b.
-Fingerprints are the most infallible means of identification.
+Fi

 c.
-7. c.
 The world's first fingerprint bureau was established in India.

 d.
-7. he meth od of cla assifying criminal record by
+T he meth od of cla assifying criminal record by

-fil ngerprin ts was v vorked out in India, and by
+fil ngerprin nts was v worked out in India, and by

-I/ ndians.
+It ndians.

 e.
-7. he physi ical and chemical techniques of
+T

-d evelopin g finger prints on crime scene
+d developing fingerprints on crime scene

-e vidence.
+, vidence.

 f.
-T. he signii ficance d of foot, palm, ear and lip prints.
+T he signii ficance d of foot, palm, ear and lip prints.